 If any of these instances occur during this Special Enrollment Period for health insurance, you can take advantage and either gain new healthcare coverage or change the existing coverage you have.

 For example, it is common for families to move during the summer months once school is out of session.
 If a family moves to another part of the state or even across town and has a change in ZIP code, they are eligible to either obtain health insurance coverage or change the plan they are in to ensure that their preferred network of doctors are available in their new coverage area.

-It is important to note that there is only a 60 day window of opportunity to enroll in a healthcare plan during the special enrollment period.
+It is important to note that there is only a 60-day window of opportunity to enroll in a healthcare plan during the special open enrollment period.
 This means that if a couple gets married on May 31, they must enroll in a new health insurance plan before the end of July.
 If a couple has a baby on August 15th, they must apply for healthcare coverage or change their existing coverage before the middle of October.
-Once the 60 day window has passed, individuals have to wait until the regular open enrollment period to obtain health insurance coverage or update their current coverage.
+Once the 60-day window has passed, individuals have to wait until the regular open enrollment period to obtain health insurance coverage or update their current coverage.